 2017 was supposed to be a big year for our family: We sold our condo and moved into a house, finally achieving the goal we’ve been working towards for the past four years.
 It was The Dream.

 Instead, 2017 is going to be remembered as the year I lost my mom.

-My mother and I used to talk every day.
+We used to talk every day.
 She would call me or I would call her, and we talked about everything.
 I called her with questions, I called her for recipes, I called her to tell her when my writing was published.

-Now she doesn’t answer when I call.
+Now she doesn’t always answer when I call.

 She says she “doesn’t do numbers” – she can’t recognize the ten digits as mine, so she refuses to pick up.

-If I didn’t call her, she would call me – if I missed two days in a row I could be sure there would be a buzz on my cell phone before 9 a.m. on the third day, and it would be my mom “just checking in” to make sure everything was okay.
-“We’re just busy, Mom,” I would say, rolling my eyes like a bratty teenager.
+Before, if I didn’t call her, she would call me – if I missed two days in a row I could be sure there would be a buzz on my cell phone before 9 a.m. on the third day, and it would be my mom “just checking in” to make sure everything was okay.
+“We’re busy, Mom,” I would say, rolling my eyes like a bratty teenager.

 Now we can go a week without talking to each other and she doesn’t even realize it.